Tulip-0333/ai-stuffies/README.md

 `javac program_name.java && java program_name`

 Make sure to replace `program_name` with the actual name of the Java file you want to run.

+## Running C# files

+To run the C# files in this repository, you will need to have the `.NET Core SDK` installed.

+Use the following command to compile and run the C# files:

+`dotnet run program_name.cs`

+Make sure to replace `program_name` with the actual name of the C# file you want to run.